pkluz/PKNetworkActivityController/README.md

 When starting a network operation, make sure you register with the controller.

 ```
-PKNetworkActivityController.sharedController.registerActivity()
+NetworkActivityController.sharedController.registerActivity()
 ```

 After your network operation finishes (successful or not), remember to deregister.

 ```
-PKNetworkActivityController.sharedController.deregisterActivity()
+NetworkActivityController.sharedController.deregisterActivity()
 ```

 If you're interested in the number of registered activities, you can use the controller's property `numberOfRegisteredActivities`.

 ## Disclaimer

-While basically feature complete and stable, make sure you understand that **Swift is still in beta**, thus the API might change, although that's unlikely to happen for this module.
+While basically feature complete and stable, make sure you understand that **Swift is still in beta**, thus the API might change.

 ## License